-Over the past month, I have had a focus on promoting my Transform Me weight loss programme to women in post-menopause.
+January is weight loss month here at MyMT™ and my focus is on helping women who join me, understand that there are important changes we can make to our lifestyle to stop gaining weight during menopause.
 I love helping them understand that turning around our liver and gut health are more important than exercise as we work towards improved health as we age.
 So, too is sleeping all night.

 My own weight soared as I moved through my early 50s.
 I had no idea why this was at the time, because I was doing vigorous exercise and eating a high-fat and high-protein, Keto diet which was promoted to me at the time.
 But the weight wasn’t shifting.
 In fact, I felt heavy, bloated and unhappy with the fact that I couldn’t exercise the way I used to.

 What I wasn’t doing however, was following the scientific evidence for women in menopause and how, when women are overweight or obese at this life-stage, there are numerous changes going on in our organs, including our liver and muscles.